 The Foundation does not work directly with children or adults at risk.
 However, trustees may attend meetings or events with children or adults at risk as part of their professional duties.
 These will take place in the presence of suitably qualified staff from an organisation with appropriate safeguarding policies in place.

 Trustees are briefed on this policy on an annual basis and receive appropriate training on safeguarding relevant to their duties.

 We seek only to work with organisations that do not discriminate, in policy or in practice, on the basis of race, ethnicity, religion or belief, gender, gender reassignment, age, disability, marriage or civil partnership, pregnancy or maternity, sex or sexual orientation.

 We are guided by a number of grant-making principles.
 These take the form of questions, some of which are below.

 To what extent:

-…should funders consider core funding over programme-specific grants?
-Do funders generally lean towards the latter and if so why?
+should funders consider core funding over programme-specific grants?
+Do funders generally lean towards restricted funding and if so why?

 should we take a longer-term outlook than is traditionally adopted on what we fund and why?